dpkgme/dpkgme/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a software business analyst and QA engineer, while doing some delivery management.
+- 🔭 I’m currently working as a QA engineer and software business analyst.
+I'm also doing some operations of the SDLC such as temporary deployments of branches in order to test them and then merge code in stable branches before the final release.
+My job also includes parts of the role of a delivery manager.
 - 🪶 Fun fact: I'm a birdnerd 🪹🦉
 - 🧘🏽‍♀️ Interests: Yoga, Blogging about {music, digital art, photography, psychology, science}, Embroidery, PC building, Software testing
 - 📫 You can find me: [@Linkedin](https://www.linkedin.com/akouim), [@Pinterest](https://www.pinterest.com/dpkgme/), [@Spotify](https://open.spotify.com/user/akmz)